ValerioPieroni/valeriopieroni.github.io/_pages/about.md

 ![image-left](https://valeriopieroni.github.io/images/profile.png){: .align-left} Welcome!
 I am a PhD candidate in Economics at <a href="http://idea.uab.es/" target="_blank">IDEA</a> from Universitat Autònoma de Barcelona and <a href="http://bse.eu/" target="_blank">Barcelona School of Economics</a>.
 My supervisor is <a href="http://r-santaeulalia.net/" target="_blank">Raul Santaeulalia-Llopis</a>.

-My research interests lie in the field of quantitative macroeconomics with a focus on economic inequality.
-I am also interested in monetary economics, econometrics, and numerical methods.
+My research interests lie in the field of quantitative macroeconomics, with a focus on economic inequality, household heterogeneity, and monetary economics.

 e-mail: <a href="mailto:valerio.pieroni.econ@gmail.com">valerio.pieroni.econ@gmail.com</a>